 International arbitrations on which David Hume has worked include the representation of:

-- A European contractor as Claimant in an ICC arbitration in London brought against a Middle Eastern owner.
+- A European contractor, Claimant in an ICC arbitration in London brought against a Middle Eastern owner.
 The dispute arises from a contract for the conversion of a simple cycle power plant to combined cycle technology.
 English law applies.

-- Two international construction contractors as Respondents in an ICC arbitration in London brought by a Middle Eastern State entity.
+- Two international construction contractors, Respondents in an ICC arbitration in London brought by a Middle Eastern State entity.
 The dispute arises out of the development of a world-class medical facility in the Middle East.
 The law of the Claimant’s State applies.
 Over $3.7 billion is at stake.

 - An international contractor consortium in an ICC arbitration against a Middle Eastern State.
 The dispute arises from a contract for the construction of an airport.
 The law of the Respondent State applies.
 Close to $1 billion is at stake.

 - A European energy infrastructure company in an ICC arbitration in London brought against a North American subcontractor.
 The dispute arose out of a project for the construction of a major solar field in the Middle East.
 Issues included defective equipment and critical delays in the overall project.
 English law applied.

 - Two African subsidiaries of an international mining and exploration company, Respondent in an ICC arbitration in London initiated by a South African contractor.
 The dispute arose from an EPCM contract in relation to a mine expansion project in Sub-Saharan Africa.
 English law applied.

 - The Middle Eastern agent of a European defence and construction services group, coordinating the client’s litigation/arbitration strategy (both in local courts and in Europe) to protect its interests in a lucrative exclusive agency arrangement.
 The agreement is subject to ad hoc arbitration, seated in the Middle Eastern State.

 Pro Bono Experience